verrazzano/docs/content/en/docs/applications/_index.md

 Verrazzano and OAM provide workloads and traits to define and customize applications.
 However, some situations may require resources beyond those provided.
 In this case, other existing Kubernetes resources can also be used.
-The `todo-list` example takes advantage of this capability in several Components to support unique Service and ConfigMap requirements.
+The `todo-list` example takes advantage of this capability in several components to support unique Service and ConfigMap requirements.

 Most Kubernetes resources can be embedded as a workload within a `Component`.
 The following sample shows how a Deployment can be embedded as a workload within a `Component`.